avlk/toy-coding-agent/scripts/coder create.md

 Do not try to create complete application in one turn, there will be improvement rounds.
 Focus on creating a solid basis.
 Create architecture of an app and document it in the code.
 Write a skeleton of all major architecture units.
 If tests are required, provide just a couple for the start.

-If the code is complete and runnable, execute it using code_execution tool.
+If the code is meant to be runnable, execute it using code_execution tool and make sure it is syntactically correct and runs with no errors.
 If creating a skeleton/architecture, execution is optional.

 ## Use Case